evidence-surveillance/unreported_link_identidication/README.md

             |-search_bi_tfidf_vectorizer.pk -> the vectorizer to generate bigram token frequency-inverse document frequncy vector for candidate PubMed article text
             |-search_uni_tf_vectorizer.pk -> the vectorizer to generate unigram token frequency vector for candidate PubMed article text
             |-search_uni_tfidf_vectorizer.pk -> the vectorizer to generate unigram token frequency-inverse document frequncy vector for candidate PubMed article text
+            |-search_id2idx.csv -> processed transformation of publishid to index for inference. format: publishid, index
         |-p2c -> the preprocessed dataset fold to rank clinical trial registrations given PubMed articles
             |-query_uni_tf_matrix.npz -> the vectorized PubMed articles.
 These only contains those on the ground truth list.
 The vectors are based on the token frequency of unigram tokens.
             |-query_uni_tfidf_matrix.npz -> the vectorized PubMed articles.
 These only contains those on the ground truth list.
 The vectors are based on the token frequency-inverse document frequency of unigram tokens.